 Easy, Perfect Granola

 * Other invert sugars can be substituted for corn syrup, such as honey or maple syrup.
-However, corn syrup is the cheapest option and will give you best "shine" on your granola; maple syrup granola will taste lovely, but due to a higher water content the granola will appear more matte than glossy.
+However, corn syrup is the cheapest option and will give you best "shine" on your granola; maple syrup and honey granola will taste lovely, but due to a higher water content the granola will appear more matte than glossy.
+If you’re using honey, you can add a little extra to get that nice shine on your oats.

 ** The vanilla is totally optional, and you can easily substitute or add in other spices such as cinnamon, clove, allspice, nutmeg, cardamom, etc. (You could also combine all of the above for a Chai spice type flavouring).

 *** I took these measurements using whole almonds, pumpkin seeds, and dried cherries.
 If you've picked different ingredients and aren't using a scale, the quantities may differ slightly (particularly if you're using a smaller seed like sunflower, or pre-chopped nuts).
+If you’re nut free, just substitute another kind of seed in their place.
 No matter your ingredients, the metric measurements will not change.

 1. PREHEAT your oven to 300 degrees (f).